sebsassi/zebradm/docs/src/celestial.rst

     R_{\text{GCS}\rightarrow\text{ICRS}}
     = R_Z(\pi - \alpha_\text{NGP})R_Y(\pi/2 - \delta_\text{NGP})R_Z(l_\text{NCP}).

+The transformation from the GCS to ICRS is implemented by the following class

+.. doxygenclass:: zdm::celestial::GCStoICRS
+    :project: zebradm
+    :no-link:
+    :outline:

-The transformation from the GCS to ICRS is implemented by the class :cpp:class:`zdm::celestial::GCStoICRS`, although there is typically no need to deal with it directly because one more often wants to use composite transforms like :cpp:class:`zdm::celestial::GCStoHCS` to transform to a more common laboratory frame.
+Although there is typically no need to deal with it directly because one more often wants to use composite transforms like :cpp:class:`zdm::celestial::GCStoHCS` to transform to a more common laboratory frame.

 .. code:: cpp